The Tinder Date

 “Oh, of course,” I said.
 I tapped my hand on the bar.

 “Aren’t you on Tinder?”
 Paige asked.
-She smirked, and quickly blinked her eyelids.
+She smirked, and then she quickly blinked her eyelids.
 “Or, you know, there are some others.
 The Burg has lots of menu options.”

 “I was,” I said.
 I was certain I had not wanted to know what the ‘others’ meant.
-“But nobody seemed to notice me, although I did get some offers to be their SG?”
+“But nobody seemed to notice me, although, I did get some offers to be their SD?”

 “Sugar Daddy,” Paige said.
 She chuckled.
 She had a smokers cough.
 “Let me guess, recently divorced?”

 “Am I that obvious?”
 I said.
 I frowned as I looked over at her.

 Paige inspected my face, my clothes, and she shrugged.

 “Pretty much, you have that lost and found look,” Paige said.
 She re-checked her smartphone.
 “You’ll figure it out, I did, hey, can you save my seat, going outside for a quick smoke, perfect night outside.”

 “Sure, I guess,” I said.
 I reached forward, and I had snagged a paper coaster, and I had placed it over her drink.

 “Thanks, ah, such a nice guy, I hope?”
 Paige said.
 She pointed at her drink.
 “Don’t ruphie me, dude.”